vikashchander/FND_Capstone_Travel_App/README.md

 - Development command (npm run build-dev)
 - test command (npm test)

+### Suggestions to Make Your Project Stand Out!
+ - Pull in an image for the country from Pixabay API when the entered location brings up no results (good for obscure localities).

 ## Check This Project  Rubrics

 you can check this app rubic:[Udacity's Rubrics](https://review.udacity.com/#!/rubrics/2669/view)